selfdriven-foundation/selfdriven-institute/docs/pages/about.md

 ## Who We Are

-As part of the broader selfdriven ecosystem, the Institute brings together researchers, technologists, educators, policy designers, and community builders.
+We are an initiative of the [selfdriven Foundation](https://selfdriven.foundation) and made up of members of the broader selfdriven ecosystem, the Institute brings together researchers, technologists, educators, policy designers, and community builders.

 We align learning, governance, and digital trust to empower people to care for themselves, each other, and the planet.